The Cadre of Peer Consultants

 Kara Traxler, PMP

-Kara is an Associate Director at the RTT Collaborative and the Director of Rural GME Development for a statewide initiative, the Wisconsin Collaborative for Rural GME.
+Kara is the Director of Rural GME Development for a statewide initiative, the Wisconsin Collaborative for Rural GME.
 For 8 years, WCRGME has provided rural hospitals with technical assistance for expanding rural GME and communicated the benefits and options of rural training and practice to medical students.
 She also worked to establish the Northern & Central Wisconsin GME Consortium, a collaboration to grow GME in rural northern Wisconsin, now accredited as an ACGME institutional sponsor.

 Expertise: Development of rural training sites as an integrated “1-2” RTT, continuity clinic, or rotation site; creating rural pathways in specialties other than Family Medicine; consortia as a model for support and expansion of rural GME; establishing an ACGME-accredited institutional sponsor; working with multiple health systems to support rural GME; creating faculty and program coordinator development initiatives